Interclub Handbook & FAQs

 8. Is there a tryout for invitation into the program?
 How do I book an assessment for Interclub?

-Yes, you must be assessed before joining Interclub.
-Tryouts are in June and September you can sign up in the office.
+Yes, you must be assessed by an Interclub Coach in order to receive an invitation to Interclub.
+Tryouts are usually held in June and September and you are able to sign up in the office.

 9. Is there a competition suit?
 What is the cost?